Contact Lens Types.

 Soft contact lenses are made from pliable gel-like materials, which commonly contain between 38% and 75% water, allowing oxygen to pass more freely to the eye.
-Your tears help maintain the softness and flexibility of the contact lens making them more comfortable to wear and adaptation is much quicker than with RGPs.
+Your tears help maintain the softness and flexibility of the contact lens making them more comfortable to wear.
+Getting used to soft contact lenses is therefore normally much quicker than with RGPs.
 Since soft contact lenses contain water, they can become contaminated, and therefore it is essential to follow the correct cleaning and disinfecting procedure.

 Traditionally, soft lenses have been replaced on an annual basis.
 Modern consensus is that this is unhealthy and not cost effective.
 Increasingly sophisticated material technology has led to the development of high quality soft contact lenses designed to be replaced more frequently and that are more and more breathable and obviously more comfortable.
 The combination of regular replacement and high oxygen transmission makes these contact lenses extremely healthy and comfortable to wear.
 Disposable contact lenses can be replaced every day, weekly, twice a month or once a month.
 Currently disposable contact lenses are available for the correction of all common vision correction needs including shortsightedness, longsightedness, astigmatism and the need for reading glasses.

-These are specially designed lenses to correct astigmatism.
-In years gone by these were difficult to measure, design and fit but this is no longer the case and we can opt for RGP, soft or disposable soft toric lenses to achieve exceptional vision.
+Toric lenses are specially designed lenses to correct astigmatism.
+In years gone by they were difficult to measure, design and fit but this is no longer the case and we can opt for RGP, soft or disposable soft toric lenses to achieve exceptional vision.

-All the baby boomers are at the age where reading difficulties can be expected.
-Contrary to popular myth, and many optometrist perceptions, these lenses are highly successful suiting new wearers, those who already wear contact lenses and even those who have no need for any other optical correction.
+The baby boomers are now at the age where reading difficulties can be expected.
+Contrary to popular myth, and many optometrist perceptions, multifocal lenses are highly successful suiting new wearers, those who already wear contact lenses and even those who have no need for any other optical correction.
 Multifocal contact lenses do not work like varifocal spectacle lenses and therefore give a more natural visual experience.

 Many optometrists and opticians simply will not fit children with lenses.
-Our experience is that children manage lenses very well gaining immensely in confidence and outlook over their peers.
+Our experience is that children manage lenses very well, gaining immensely in confidence and outlook.
 This is especially true if they are playing sport or on stage.
-We do not put a lower age limit on lens wear, preferring to look at each individual child and family on a case by case basis, our youngest wearers are around 8 years old.
+We do not put a lower age limit on lens wear, preferring to look at each individual child and family on a case-by-case basis.
+Our youngest wearers are around 8 years old.

-You can now have tinted/coloured contact lenses, which can enhance or change the natural colour of your eyes without affecting what you see.
+Tinted/coloured contact lenses are now available, which can enhance or change the natural colour of your eyes without affecting what you see.
 These contact lenses, which are as comfortable as other contact lenses, are available in most prescriptions and in a variety of replacement frequencies.